Stay up to date on our entrepreneurs, events, research and more. Check out our October newsletter here.

 The condensed MBA program at INSEAD makes for a short summer internship.
-And fully aware of the time we wouldn’t have together, Endeavor Entrepreneurs Fernando and Frank, the founders here at Vialux in Monterrey, had me doing my homework prior to arrival.
+And fully aware of the time we wouldn’t have together the founders here at Vialux in Monterrey, had me doing my homework prior to arrival.

 Perhaps I shouldn’t be surprised, then, that a week into my internship I am putting together a summary of the (admittedly abbreviated) analysis we did of the company’s core processes, capabilities, and differentiators.
 Those will be key inputs into the design of the international expansion model, which will have to be done by the end of next week, so that we can put together the launch plan prior to the two-week scouting trip to Bogotá planned for the beginning of August.
 Oh, and in the meantime we are virtually networking and setting up meetings to try to fill those two weeks with productive activity.